-To understand the origin and acceleration of the highest-energy cosmic rays and their interaction with the earth atmosphere, knowledge of their nucleus type is the key.
-The AugerPrime upgrade of the Pierre Auger Observatory (Auger), including the now matured radio detection, will considerably improve determining the particle type and will increase sensitivity to ultra-high-energy gamma rays and neutrinos.
+To understand the origin and acceleration of the highestenergy cosmic rays and their interaction with the earth's atmosphere, knowledge of their nucleus type is the key.
+The AugerPrime upgrade of the Pierre Auger Observatory (Auger), including the now-matured radio detection, will considerably improve determining the particle type and will increase sensitivity to ultra-high-energy gamma rays and neutrinos.
 The Telescope Array observatory (TA) will extend its surface area coverage, thereby greatly enhancing its exposure.
-There is a need for a next generation very large ultra-high-energy cosmic ray observatory, for which ground-based experiments GRAND and GCOS have been proposed and the space based POEMMA, which all still require significant R&D. Current and future experimental efforts must go together with matching theoretical effort to understand air shower physics and the physics of cosmic ray sources and propagation.
+There is a need for a next-generation very large ultra-high-energy cosmic ray observatory, for which GRAND and GCOS have been proposed, which still requires significant R&D. Current and future experimental efforts must go together with matching theoretical effort to understand air shower physics and the physics of cosmic ray sources and propagation.

-APPEC fully endorses the completion of AugerPrime.
+APPEC fully endorses the completion of AugerPrime and strongly supports the exploitation of the combined Auger and TA full sky coverage by joint working groups.
 APPEC encourages continued R&D on new cost-effective detector technologies for a next-generation observatory.
-APPEC strongly supports the exploitation of the combined Auger and TA full sky coverage by joint working groups.
 APPEC encourages theory efforts to understand air shower physics, physics at cosmic-ray sources and cosmic-ray propagation.
-[Too many APPEC repeats]